-But don’t wait until you are in front of your Spanish teacher to start!
+But don’t wait until you are in front of your private Spanish teacher to start!

 Start preparing for your Spanish course right now.
 You can make vocabulary flashcards, use mobile apps or challenging textbooks, listen to Spanish audio, and read interesting novels.

 Remember, these aren't just tools to prepare for your first Spanish lesson.
 You should also utilise these methods to practise in between your classes, in order to cement the things that you learn with your tutor.

 Here at Superprof, we have selected some language learning tools to help you be at your most prepared when you start your Spanish classes!
 You will be on your way to fluency sooner than you think with this handy guide.

 Prepare a Vocabulary List For Your Spanish Course

 Does your knowledge of Spanish consist of a few incoherent mutterings?
 Or do you have zero knowledge of Spanish vocabulary and phrases?

 To arrive at your first Spanish class with confidence and reassurance, we advise you to prepare a basic vocabulary list in advance, in a notebook, or with flashcards.
 Knowing how to say hello, thank you, good bye, how are you, etc. will give you a good start in how to speak Spanish.